anzelpwj/anzelpwj.github.io/index.md

 # Introduction

 Hello there, my name is Paul Anzel!
-I'm a Data Scientist currently employed with [Metromile](https://www.metromile.com/), where I use telematics data to detect vehicle crashes and evaluate potential insurance fraud.
-Before that, I worked at [Wiser](https://www.wiser.com/) doing price-demand estimation.
+I'm a Data Scientist currently employed with [H-E-B](https://www.heb.com/), building product recommendation systems and handling general data-science dev-ops work.
+Before that, I worked at [Metromile](https://www.metromile.com/), where I use telematics data to detect vehicle crashes and evaluate potential insurance fraud, and [Wiser](https://www.wiser.com/), doing price-demand estimation.

 I did doctoral research (left ABD) in Applied Physics at Caltech with [Chiara Daraio](http://daraio.caltech.edu/) where I worked on developing a new type of acoustic imaging system for non-destructive evaluation.
 During my graduate research I received a NASA Space Technology Research Fellowship and a M.S. in Applied Physics.
 I have a B.S. and B.A. in Chemical Physics and Mathematics (respectively) from Rice University.

-Outside of work I spend much of my time advocating for housing with [East Bay For Everyone](https://eastbayforeveryone.org/) and will talk your ear off about California housing politics if asked.
+Outside of work I spend much of my time advocating for building housing.
+I now volunteer with [San Antonio Neighbors For Everyone](https://www.sane-satx.org/), and before that helped out with [East Bay For Everyone](https://eastbayforeveryone.org/).
 I managed Caltech's [bicycle repair cooperative](https://caltechbikelab.blogspot.com/) for three years, play accordion and piano, and have started getting into ham radio.

 I live with my lovely wife Rose, infant son Isaac, and fussy cat Coltrane.